bup/bup/Documentation/bup-index.md

     aren't.
 This can be useful for testing, or to avoid unnecessarily backing up files that you know are boring.

+--fake-invalid
+:   mark specified filenames as not up-to-date, forcing the
+    next "bup save" run to re-check their contents.

 --check
 :   carefully check index file integrity before and after